dsoellinger/Advanced-Algorithms-and-Data-Structures/2_Algorithmic_Paradigms.md

 - **Farthest in future (FF):** Evict item in the cache that is not requested until farthest in the future (Clairvoyant algorithm)

-**Note:** it is not easy to see that LIFO, FIFO, LRU and LFU need to form an optimum eviction strategy
+**Note:** it is not easy to see that LIFO, FIFO, LRU and LFU need NOT form an optimum eviction strategy

 ##### Lemma (69)

-There exists an optimum evication strategy that bring an item into the cache no earlier than at the item when it is requested.
+There exists an optimum evication strategy that brings an item into the cache no earlier than at the item when it is requested.

-Note: Obviously, we do not gain anything by bringing an item into the cache at a time when the item is not requested.
+**Note:** Obviously, we do not gain anything by bringing an item into the cache at a time when the item is not requested.